CiscoISE/terraform-provider-ciscoise/docs/resources/anc_endpoint.md

 subcategory: ""
 description: |-
   It manages create, read and delete operations on ANCEndpoint.
-  This data source action allows the client to apply the required configuration.This data source action allows the client to clear the required configuration.
+  This resource action allows the client to apply the required configuration.This resource action allows the client to clear the required configuration.
 ---

 # ciscoise_anc_endpoint (Resource)

 It manages create, read and delete operations on ANCEndpoint.

-- This data source action allows the client to apply the required configuration.
+- This resource action allows the client to apply the required configuration.

-- This data source action allows the client to clear the required configuration.
+- This resource action allows the client to clear the required configuration.

 ## Example Usage